-Curiously, the sunfish is called in Spanish and French as Moon fish (Pez luna and Poisson lune).
-In Spain there is a legend that tells us that when fishermen went fishing at night and found some of these fish swimming near the surface, they confused it with the reflection of the moon in the water and since then this fish has been known as moonfish.
+Curiously, the sunfish is called in Spanish and French as moonfish (Pez luna and Poisson lune).
+In Spain, there is a legend that tells us that when fishermen went fishing at night and found some of these fish swimming near the surface, they confused it with the reflection of the moon in the water and since then this fish has been known as moonfish.

-They like sunbathing!
+8. They like sunbathing!

 One of them says that it is a way to get rid of their parasites.

 Mola Mola can host up to more than 40 different parasite species on the skin.
-In the reefs the cleaner wrasse and small fish do their job helping the sunfish to get rid of them.
+In the reefs, the cleaner wrasse and small fish do their job helping the sunfish to get rid of them.
 By basking on their sides at the surface, ocean sunfish allow seabirds to feed on their skin parasites.

 The ocean gets a little colder than normal at depths 600 m, which is how deep an ocean sunfish can dive.
-Prolonged periods spent in water at temperatures of 12 °C or lower can lead to disorientation and eventual death.
+Prolonged periods spent in the water at temperatures of 12 °C or lower can lead to disorientation and eventual death.
 Because of these chilly temperatures, mola mola may swim on their side, presenting their largest profile to the sun, that they can bring their body temperatures up again and aid digestion, following dives into deeper, colder water in order to feed.

 This is a nutrient-poor diet, as a result, it needs to eat large quantities to maintain its large size and develop.

-When living in the open ocean and alone, they find it difficult to find a partner and the chances of mating are very low.
+When living in the open ocean and alone, they find it difficult to find a partner, and the chances of mating are very low.

 Ocean sunfish may live up to ten years in captivity, but the longevity of molas in the wild is still a mystery.